Possession Proceedings: not over yet

 Subject to Public Health advice and the Road Map out of the pandemic, it is hoped that the notice periods required by sections 8 and section 21 will return to pre-pandemic lengths from 1 October 2021.

 From 31 May 2021, bailiffs are able to execute possession orders in the usual manner unless the tenants have covid-19 symptoms.
 There is of course the risk that tenants who may not want to leave the property may seek to take advantage of and abuse this caveat.

 Due to the varying notice periods that have been in force over the last 12 to 16 months, we recommend that landlords or agents should seek advice on the validity of the notice prior to commencing possession proceedings.

 The Government announced on 16 June 2020 that the restrictions imposed on landlords in respect of forfeiture of commercial tenancies were being extended from 30 June 2021 to 25 March 2022.
 Other measures were also announced including the restriction on pursuing commercial rent arrears recovery and the ability to serve statutory demands and winding up petitions were also extended to 25 March 2022 and 30 September 2021 respectively.
 However, landlords are still able to pursue tenants for rent arrears in the usual way by making money claims through the courts.

 Here to Help

-If you need advice on possession proceeding, please contact John Wagstaffe, Partner and Head of Property Litigation.
+If you need advice on possession proceedings, please contact Hayley Grantham, Solicitor specialising in Property Litigation or John Wagstaffe, Partner and Head of Property Litigation.

 Please note the contents of this article are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.